-As the time draws closer when ETIAS will become a reality and all eligible citizens will have to apply for an ETIAS visa for Europe, the process for registering online is being outlined step by step to familiarize travelers with ETIAS and the procedures and conditions surrounding the new European travel authorization system.
+As the time draws closer when ETIAS will become a reality and all eligible citizens will have to apply for an ETIAS for Europe, the process for registering online is being outlined step by step to familiarize travelers with ETIAS and the procedures and conditions surrounding the new European travel authorization system.

 Below you’ll find a guide for travelers making the journey to the EU with ETIAS that will answer all your questions regarding the application process and the trip to Europe.